2025–26 Iraq Stars League

-The 2025–26 Iraq Stars League will be the 52nd season of the highest tier football league in Iraq since its establishment in 1974, and the third season since launching as a professional league under the name Iraq Stars League.
-The season will start on 13 September 2025 and will end on 28 May 2026.
+The 2025–26 Iraq Stars League was the 52nd season of the highest tier football league in Iraq since its establishment in 1974, and the third season since launching as a professional league under the name Iraq Stars League.
+The season started on 13 September 2025 and ended on 2 June 2026, with the relegation play-off held from 8–13 June 2026.

+Al-Quwa Al-Jawiya won the league title for the eighth time, securing the title with a 2–0 win away to Naft Maysan in the penultimate round of the season.
+Four-time defending champions Al-Shorta finished as runners-up, with Erbil securing third place.

+Al-Quwa Al-Jawiya equalled the league record of eleven consecutive matches won (first achieved by Al-Shorta in the 1997–98 season) on their way to the title.

 Overview

-20 teams are set to compete in the 2025–26 Iraq Stars League: 17 teams from the previous season, as well as Al-Mosul, Al-Gharraf and Amanat Baghdad who were promoted from the 2024–25 Iraqi Premier Division League, replacing Naft Al-Basra, Al-Hudood and Karbala who were relegated.
-Al-Mosul are returning to the top-flight after a 14-year absence, while Amanat Baghdad are returning after a one-year absence.
-Al-Gharraf will play in the top-flight for the first time in history this season.
+20 teams competed in the 2025–26 Iraq Stars League: 17 teams from the previous season, as well as Al-Mosul, Al-Gharraf and Amanat Baghdad who were promoted from the 2024–25 Iraqi Premier Division League, replacing Naft Al-Basra, Al-Hudood and Karbala who were relegated.
+Al-Mosul returned to the top flight after a 14-year absence, while Amanat Baghdad returned after a one-year absence.
+Al-Gharraf played in the top flight for the first time in history this season.